simgooder/gohobo/site/blog/_posts/2016-05-02-live-free-embrace-vanlife.markdown

 Imagine the possibilities!
 Don't like your neighborhood?
 Move on and try a new one for a night.
 Need to escape the cold weather?
 Drive South for winter.
 While on the road in Australia, we met a ton of others living (and loving) the van life.
 Many people had set out for a short trip and ended up driving around and living for many more months.

-> "One of my favourite parts of moving into a van was dropping everything."
+> One of my favourite parts of moving into a van was dropping everything.

 ## It's cheaper than rent